Daiteap/daiteap-ui/README.md

 npm run serve -- --port 8084
 ```

-The UI should run on port 8090 but if that port is already in use on your machine,
-check where the app is actually forwarded, in VSCode,
-at the bottom of the window, next to "Dev Container: Daiteap UI",
-click on the "Forwarded Ports" symbol and see the `Local Address` for port 8090
+Access the UI on <http://localhost:8095/>.

 Use this address in Keycloak,
-by changing the URL settings of `app-vue` and `django-backend` clients
+by changing the URL settings of `app-vue` and `django-backend` clients.

-If you're using Telepresence to connect this UI to a cluster
-use the port in `Local Address` for local port in the Telepresence command

 ### Build & Run Docs (execute the commands inside the devcontainer)